O-RAN Xapps Conflict Prediction Using Graph Convolutional Networks: Proposed Method

 where: \begin{itemize} \item \( C \) is the number of classes. \item \( p_{t_c} \) is the predicted probability for the true class \( c \). \item \( \alpha_c \) is the weighting factor for class \( c \), which can help address class imbalance. \item \( \gamma \) is the focusing parameter, which down-weights the loss for well-classified examples. \end{itemize}

-For each sample, this loss function is computed by summing the individual losses for each class, where only the true class \( c \) contributes to the loss. \( p_{t_c} \) is defined as the predicted probability for the true class.
+For each data point, this loss function is computed by summing the individual losses for each class, where only the true class \( c \) contributes to the loss. \( p_{t_c} \) is defined as the predicted probability for the true class.

-The model consists of a two-layer GCN.
-GCN is a type of GNN designed specifically to operate on graph-structured data.
-It operates by propagating node features through the graph, aggregating information from a node’s neighbors, and learning a new representation for each node.
+GCN operates by propagating node features through the graph, aggregating information from a node’s neighbors, and learning a new representation for each node.
 The process is typically iterative (layer-wise), with each layer performing a graph convolution operation.

 After passing through two layers of graph convolution, the final node representations are passed through a fully connected layer to perform graph classification.
 A mean pooling mechanism is applied to the node features.
 It aggregates information into a graph-level representation before making the final classification.